No Bust Blackjack

 No Bust Blackjack mixes things up because several hands outrank the traditional blackjack in this game.
 The best possible hands are known as “naturals” and can be made using the following two-card combinations:

 - One Ace and One Joker

 In this game, an ace combined with a 10 value card is still valued at 21, but unlike in regular blackjack, these “pat” hands don’t outrank other 21 totals.
-So, if you land an ace and a king for 21, but the dealer hits their 14 up to a 21 as well, you won’t win automatically, and your bet will simply be returned as a push.
+So, if you land an ace and a king for 21, but the dealer hits their 14 up to a 21 too, you won’t win automatically.
+Your bet will simply be returned as a push.

-The game operates like normal blackjack, with players placing a mandatory ante wager, and the dealer distributing two cards to each player.
+The game operates like standard blackjack, with players placing a mandatory ante wager and the dealer distributing two cards to each player.

-The dealer will distribute a single card face down to themselves (the hole card), along with one card face up for players to examine (the up card).
-The dealer cannot examine their own hole card.
+The dealer will distribute a single card face down to themselves (the hole card) and one card face up for players to examine (the upcard).
+The dealer cannot check their hole card.